puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode-policies.md

 You can use the following group policies to configure specific sites to open in IE mode:

 - [Use the Enterprise Mode IE website list](#configure-using-the-use-the-enterprise-mode-ie-website-list-policy) (Internet Explorer)
 - [Configure the Enterprise Mode Site List](#configure-using-the-configure-the-enterprise-mode-site-list-policy) (Microsoft Edge, version 78 or later)<br/>This policy lets you create a separate Enterprise Mode Site list for Microsoft Edge.
-Enabling this policy overrides the settings in the "Use the Enterprise Mode IE website list" policy, provided that "Configure Internet Explorer integration" is enabled.
+Enabling this policy overrides the settings in the "Use the Enterprise Mode IE website list" policy, if "Configure Internet Explorer integration" is enabled.
 Disabling or not configuring this policy doesn't affect the default behavior of the "Configure Internet Explorer integration" policy.
     > [!NOTE]
     > It is not mandatory to configure the Microsoft Edge policy.
 Many organizations use this as an override, allowing them to target the current Site List at all users with the IE policy, and more easily target an updated version to pilot uses with the Microsoft Edge policy.